Sustainability is a key theme

 We aim to reduce our emissions year on year and, where we are unable to remove these in the short term, we purchase carbon credits to support projects which reduce the reliance on fossil fuels and the generation of greenhouse gases, or which address the impacts of climate change.

 Corporate social responsibility

-In addition to our ongoing work towards a sustainable future, CDT engages in a number of corporate social responsibility activities including:
+In addition to our ongoing work towards a sustainable future, CDT supports and encourages employees to engage in corporate social responsibility activities including:

-We donate IT equipment (computers, keyboards, mice and monitors) that has reached the end of its corporate use to charities and schools for a second life.
+- Donation of IT equipment (computers, keyboards, mice and monitors) that has reached the end of its corporate use to charities

 *The content of this website has not been approved by the United Nations and does not reflect the views of the United Nations or its officials or Member States.
 For more information about UN Sustainable Development Goals see https://www.un.org/sustainabledevelopment/